 Can You Spot the Fake?
 How to Tell AI-Generated Content from Real Life

-Being informed is part of staying safe and confident online.
-Here’s how to recognize AI-generated content so you can navigate today’s digital world with clarity.
+For individuals and businesses alike, being informed is part of staying safe and confident online.
+Whether you’re protecting your personal identity, your company’s reputation, or your customers’ trust, knowing how to spot AI-generated content matters.
+Here’s how to recognize it so you can navigate today’s digital world with clarity.

 Why AI-Generated Content Is Everywhere

-AI creation tools have become widely available — many of them free or built right into social media platforms.
+AI creation tools have become widely available, many of them are free or built right into social media and business platforms.
 You’ve probably seen examples already:

-- Videos showing public figures saying things they never said.
+• Videos showing public figures or CEOs saying things they never said.

-- News posts or product reviews written entirely by bots.
+• News posts, emails, or product reviews written entirely by bots.

 The good news: with a little awareness, you can often tell when something doesn’t quite add up.